-Professor Lana Nino is an Associate Professor in Business Administration.
+Professor Lana Nino is a Professor in Business Administration.
 Nino received a Ph.D. in higher education with a focus on business education from the University of California, Riverside.
 She has a Master’s of Science in Business Administration from California State Polytechnic University, Pomona and holds two certifications as a Certified Public Accountant (CPA) and Certified Information Systems Auditor (CISA).

-Prior to her academic role at Whittier College, Nino spent six years in public accounting and held chief financial officer positions at two technology companies, as well as other managerial positions in accounting at national firms in Southern California.
+Prior to her academic role at Whittier College, Nino spent six years in public accounting and held chief financial officer positions at two technology companies, as well as other managerial positions in accounting at national firms in Southern California